Responding to disputes

 charge.

-event (if your integration is set up to receive webhooks)dispute. created - Push notification (if you’ve subscribed)
+event (if your integration is set up to receive events to an event destination)dispute. created - Push notification (if you’ve subscribed)

 Each of the dispute notification channels provides a link to the dispute’s details page in your Dashboard, where you can learn more about the reason for the dispute and take appropriate action.